BitMEX/api-connectors/clients/android/docs/TradeApi.md

 //import io.swagger.client.api.TradeApi;

 TradeApi apiInstance = new TradeApi();
-String binSize = "binSize_example"; // String | Time interval to bucket by.
-Available options: ['1m', '5m', '1h', '1d'].
+String binSize = "1m"; // String | Time interval to bucket by.
+Available options: [1m,5m,1h,1d].
+Boolean partial = false; // Boolean | If true, will send in-progress (incomplete) bins for the current time period.
 String symbol = "symbol_example"; // String | Instrument symbol.
 Send a bare series (e.g. XBU) to get data for the nearest expiring contract in that series.
 You can also send a timeframe, e.g. `XBU:monthly`.
 Timeframes are `daily`, `weekly`, `monthly`, `quarterly`, and `biquarterly`.
 String filter = "filter_example"; // String | Generic table filter.
 Send JSON key/value pairs, such as `{\"key\": \"value\"}`.
 You can key on individual fields, and do more advanced querying on timestamps.
 See the [Timestamp Docs](https://www.bitmex.com/app/restAPI#timestamp-filters) for more details.
 String columns = "columns_example"; // String | Array of column names to fetch.
 If omitted, will return all columns.
 Note that this method will always return item keys, even when not specified, so you may receive more columns that you expect.